 A distant relative of Kabi Samrat Upendra Bhanja, Srikar came to rule in 1790.
-However after ruling 9 years in 1799 he renounced to led the life of an ascetic devotee of Lord Sri Rama in South India.
+However, after ruling 9 years in 1799 he renounced to lead the life of an ascetic devotee of Lord Sri Rama in South India.
 In 1819, the British unseated his son and successor Sri Dhanajaya Bhanja and reinstalled him again as the king of Ghumsar (today’s Bhanjanagar).
 While being in the heartlands of Southern India Srikar had got exposed to a diverse range of mural heritage in different courts including the Maratha wooden buildings.

-Once started a fresh reign, Srikara took initiatives to experiment his learning for his beloved Ghumsar.
+Once started a fresh reign, Srikara took initiatives to experiment with his yearning for his beloved Ghumsar.
 A major project was the construction of a wooden and stone temple for Lord Biranchi Narayan taken from his capital to Buguda, 25 km away and the project site.
 The building was painted by murals said to be so fine that they looked as if the divine artisan Viswakarma himself has made them.
 The year of its construction was 1820.

 Biranchi Narayan Temple is widely celebrated as the Wooden Konark of Odisha.
 A legend goes: Once a cowherd boy while tending cattle stuck his feet against a metal plate at the foothill.
-Consequently, the villagers dug up the portion and unearthed the life size image of Biranchi Narayan.
+Consequently, the villagers dug up the portion and unearthed the life-size image of Biranchi Narayan.

 The temple is built in the form of a chariot driven by seven horses.
-Apart from murals, the temple is noted for its remarkable wood carvings on the ceilings of the madapa and the jambs of the entrance door.
+Apart from murals, the temple is noted for its remarkable wood carvings on the ceilings of the mandapa and the jambs of the entrance door.

 Buguda is surrounded by a number of other interesting spots of tourist interest, the most noted being Buddhakhol, 3 km away.
-Amidst forests and streams there is a cluster of 5 Hindu temples at the top of the hill, dedicated to Lord Shiva.
-In the past the area was part of a major Buddhist civilisation which can be testified with the findings of a number of Buddhist images and caves where Buddhist monks once lived to meditate during rainy seasons.
+Amidst forests and streams, there is a cluster of 5 Hindu temples at the top of the hill, dedicated to Lord Shiva.
+In the past, the area was part of a major Buddhist civilisation which can be testified with the findings of a number of Buddhist images and caves where Buddhist monks once lived to meditate during rainy seasons.

 Buguda does not have staying options.
-However, in Berhampur and Gopalpur one may find number of hotels/resorts of various ranges.
+However, in Berhampur and Gopalpur one may find a number of hotels/resorts of various ranges.
 We recommend avoiding Berhampur which is highly chaotic and messy.
-Gopalpur – on – Sea is better option where one can easily spend two days relaxing in one of the finest beaches on Bay of Bengal.
+Gopalpur – on – Sea is a better option where one can easily spend two days relaxing in one of the finest beaches on the Bay of Bengal.

 Depiction of Schematic Map of Puri Srikshetra in Biranchi Narayan Temple

-Some of them moved to various sassana (Brahmin villages) around Puri to work for their Brahmin patrons.
+Some of them moved to various sassana (Brahmin villages) villages around Puri to work for their Brahmin patrons.
 The widely celebrated Raghurajpur and Dandashahi villages are attached to two sassanas near Puri.

 Painted according to classical canons, the Buguda murals have an exceptional aspect, the subdued earthy palate.
-In addition to yellow and russet ochre (appear in older pattachitras of Puri) a grayish green is prominent.
-Blue occurs very rarely and in duller form then the pattachitras.
+In addition to yellow and russet ochre (appear in older pattachitras of Puri) a greyish green is prominent.
+Blue occurs very rarely and in a duller form then the pattachitras.
 Another unusual feature is the unusual amount of white background in the narrative panels.
 This was perhaps to make simply the story clear.
 Another feature of the panel is that they are not executed in sequential order and appear like a jigsaw puzzle.
 The first three sections of wall organized in neat registers and balanced as a whole with repeated elements of design, but all later panels move in haphazard manners, at times from right to left, at times from left to right and at times from top to bottom.
 It is believed that the irregularity meant for depicting varieties and for not making the overall organizations too predictable and monotonous.

 Four major images of the rear of the temple abandon the sequence of each episode.
 Each panel presents a single event drawn from the Vana Parva (forest section) of the Ramayana, following Rama’s exile.
-In each the principals are seated on top of a hill, which is filled with rural details.
+In each, the principals are seated on top of a hill, which is filled with rural details.
 Most heads are tilted upward, providing a deliberate and heroic cast to their actions.
 The occasionally drawn down turned positions suggest pensiveness, modesty or subservience.
 Characters are further simplified with a single curve defining the leg muscle and knee joint, or the leonine male torsos, their shoulders turned almost frontally.

 Depicting landscape is a major feature of Buguda paintings.
-Hills in the four iconic panels are defined by overlapping lobes, their edges outlined in contrasting hue and edges with curved cross hatching primarily to suggest volume.
+Hills in the four iconic panels are defined by overlapping lobes, their edges outlined in contrasting hue and edges with curved cross-hatching primarily to suggest volume.
 These multi-coloured lobes are cunningly populated with varied plants and creatures including monkeys and bears.